-e-Pack® courses (EP) provide a method of independent learning in which the student studies at his/her own pace, preparing for a comprehensive final examination by taking a series of short diagnostic quizzes delivered online.
-This credit-earning option is perfect for selfmotivated students who want the freedom of self-paced learning within a semester timeframe, but would benefit from diagnostic testing to gauge their readiness for the comprehensive examination.
-The diagnostic guizzes serve to break up the subject matter into very manageable learning modules.
-They also provide simple, easy-tounderstand, real-time feedback on each question the student answers.
+e-Pack® courses (EP) provide a method of independent learning in which the student studies at his/her own pace, preparing for a comprehensive final examination by taking a series of short, ungraded diagnostic quizzes delivered online.
+This credit-earning option is designed for self-motivated students who want the freedom of selfpaced learning within a semester timeframe, but would benefit from diagnostic testing to gauge their readiness for the comprehensive examination.
+The diagnostic quizzes serve to break up the subject matter into very manageable learning modules.
+They also provide simple, easy-to-understand, real-time feedback on each question the student answers.
 By using the feedback, the student will know which topics need further review and which have been mastered.
-Each course is designed around a textbook, and features access to the Web-based diagnostic quizzes, an opportunity to earn credit on the comprehensive examination and Web site support.
+Each course is designed around a textbook, and features access to the Web-based diagnostic quizzes, an opportunity to earn credit on the comprehensive examination.